AzpMon/DAX_Index_Forecasting-with-ANN/README.md

 4. **Documentation**: Detailed documentation on preprocessing steps, model selection, hyperparameter tuning, and evaluation metrics for predicting the DAX index using neural networks.

 5. **Experimental Results**: Presents experimental results obtained by applying different neural network models to the DAX dataset.
 Results are depicted in graphs, tables, and evaluation metrics for comprehensive comparison.
+6. **Other**: Shows data and experiments based on the Source Code for other indexes as the